-A Project Development and Environment (PD&E) Study is conducted to meet the requirements of the National Environmental Policy Act.
-During the study, we determine the location and conceptual design of feasible build alternatives for roadway improvements and their social, economic and environmental effects.
-A No-Build Alternative, which considers leaving the roadways in their present state with routine maintenance, remains a viable alternative throughout the study.
-A PD&E study is finalized when the Federal Highway Administration (FHWA), reviews the documentation and recommendations then provides a Location and Design Concept Acceptance (LDCA).
+A Project Development and Environment (PD&E) study is conducted to meet the requirements of the National Environmental Policy Act.
+During the study, we determine the location and conceptual design of feasible build alternatives for roadway improvements and their social, economic, and environmental effects.
+A PD&E study is finalized when the Federal Highway Administration, reviews the documentation and recommendations then provides a Location and Design Concept Acceptance.

 Five Steps in the Transportation Development Process

 - Long Range Planning: The FDOT and local governments conduct long-range transportation planning on an ongoing basis to identify and prioritize individual projects.

 - PD&E Study: During this step, various roadway improvement alternatives and their social and environmental effects are examined.

 - Design: During design, detailed construction plans are prepared.

 - Right-Of-Way Acquisition: This phase entails acquisition of necessary right-of-way, based on the construction plans.

 - Construction: The roadway is built during this phase.

 The US 19 project has completed the PD&E study phase and is moving into the design phase of the FDOT’s 5-step highway development process.
 A PD&E study assists the FDOT in determining the location, conceptual design and social, economic and environmental effects of the proposed improvement.
 During the PD&E study process, feasible alternatives are developed for roadway improvement projects.
 These “Build” alternatives are evaluated based on environmental, engineering and socioeconomic conditions, safety needs and public input.
 The need for additional right-of-way for stormwater and environmental mitigation is also evaluated during the PD&E study phase.